tadejmagajna/HereIsWally/README.md

 # HereIsWally
-Deep learning project that solves Where's Waldo puzzles by dinding Waldo in an image
+Deep learning project that solves Where's Wally puzzles by finding the exact position of Wally in an image

 ![alt text](https://raw.githubusercontent.com/tadejmagajna/HereIsWally/master/docs/docs.png)

+HereIsWally is a Tensorflow project that includes a model for solving Where's Wally puzzles.
+It uses Faster RCNN Inception v2 model initially trained on COCO dataset and retrained for finding Wally using transfer learning with Tensorflow Object Detection API.

 ## Requirements
 1. Install latest version of Tensorflow